 Music Department Staff

-- Mrs R Atkinson-Brown - Curriculum Leader
+- Mrs Bache - Curriculum Leader for Performing Arts

-- Mrs D Howarth
+- Mrs D Howarth - Teacher of Music

 The Music Department aims to provide students throughout the school with a rich variety of musical experiences, which combine the three principal areas of performing, composing and listening.

 In Music, we endeavour to inculcate tacit knowledge: this is experiential, as in identifying the difference between A major and A minor; procedural knowledge: as in playing the scale of A major, and declarative knowledge: as in knowing that A major has three sharps: F, C and G sharp.